44 Ways to Lose Noticeable Inches of Belly Fat

-But when your curves start crashing over the bulwark of your beltline, it's time to start thinking seriously about reducing body fat.
+Fat: It's the stuff that gives ice cream its creaminess and pizza its dreaminess.
+In the right places and the right amounts, fat is the stuff that makes life worth living.
+But when your curves start crashing over the bulwark of your beltline, it's time to start thinking about how to lose body fat.
 Not losing weight per se, but burning off the soft, jiggly stuff and replacing it with firm, lean muscle.
-Too much fat isn't just an aesthetic issue, it's a health issue: belly fat in particular is linked to everything from heart disease and diabetes to liver failure, depression and dementia.
+Too much fat isn't just an aesthetic issue, it's a health issue: belly fat, in particular, is linked to everything from heart disease and diabetes to liver failure, depression, and dementia.

 "When you want to burn fat from your midsection it's so important to first look at what you're eating," says Kit Rich, celebrity trainer and co-owner of SHIFT by Dana Perri.
-"Before anything else, decrease the amount of sugar, alcohol and processed, starchy foods in your diet.
-Then replace these foods with high-protein foods and healthy fats like butter, ghee and coconut oil.
+"Before anything else, decrease the amount of sugar, alcohol, and processed, starchy foods in your diet.
+Then replace these foods with high-protein foods and healthy fats like butter, ghee, and coconut oil.
 Not only will this strategy boost satiety, which aids weight loss, it will also help the body burn fat."

 "We've all heard about the benefits of drinking green tea, but matcha green tea takes it to a whole new level," says Kristen Carlucci Haase RDN.
 "It has far more EGCG (an antioxidant that boosts levels of CCK, a hunger-quelling hormone) than standard green tea, and one study also found that drinking the stuff after exercise can increase your fat burn by up to 25%," she says.
 "Try a hot cup of matcha green tea or matcha latte made with almond or cow's milk for a delicious afternoon pick-me-up."

-"Omega 3 fatty acids found in wild salmon, walnuts, chia and hemp seeds increase lipolysis so you lose fat instead of storing it," says Slayton.
+"Omega 3 fatty acids found in wild salmon, walnuts, chia, and hemp seeds increase lipolysis so you lose fat instead of storing it," says Slayton.

 Lean proteins and cruciferous vegetables are more thermogenic than other types of foods meaning your body burns more calories digesting them, says Juan Carlos Santana, owner of the Institute of Human Performance in Boca Raton, Florida.
-"If most of your diet came from these two food sources, you'd work off a couple hundred calories per day just digesting your food—which is what you'd burn on an hour long walk.
+"If most of your diet came from these two food sources, you'd work off a couple hundred calories per day just digesting your food—which is what you'd burn on an hour-long walk.
 Ultimately this can help you decrease body fat," he adds.